rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 Whenever we want to create a widget using phone camera, we need to initialize the Camera Controller and start the image stream by calling `.startImageStream`.
-This method is a listener to our `CameraPreview` widget, and is always providing to the last image on stream wrapped on `CameraImage` object.
+This method is a listener to our `CameraPreview` widget, and it is always providing us the last image streamed wrapped on `CameraImage` object.

 I will not dive into this part of the code today, just keep in mind that the CameraImage is useful if we need to pass the image planes into our machine learning code and, for example, extract faces or texts from it,